EVERYTHING A TEACHER NEEDS TO KNOW

 Student response minimums

-Volunteers will respond to students within 48 hours of receipt of their emails, during regular business days (excluding Saturdays, Sundays and national holidays).
+At most of our school sites, volunteers will respond to students within 48 hours of receipt of their emails, during regular business days (excluding Saturdays, Sundays and national holidays).
 For example, if a student sends an email at 11:00 on Thursday the volunteer will respond by 11:00 on Monday, or 48 hours excluding the weekend.
 This provides ample time for the volunteers to get back to students in their busy schedules but also allows teachers to schedule ahead.
+At some school sites, students and volunteers send emails according to a consistent weekly schedule.

 We strongly encourage teachers to follow the same rule as best as possible.
 The Dialog to Learn program requires students respond at least once a week.
-We understand it can be difficult to make time for extra writing during class; however, students get the most from Dialog to Learn with more regular use (2-3 times a week).
+We understand it can be difficult to make time for extra writing during class; however, students get the most from Dialog to Learn with more regular use.

 Emails that contain phone numbers, addresses, last names, and certain words are blocked by our app.
-Teachers receive emails notifying them when our app blocks an email.
+Teachers or a designated program monitor receive emails notifying them when our app blocks an email.
 You then have the opportunity to:

 - Send the email on - maybe it was blocked in error or perhaps a student just misspelled a word